fPuniVaesau/Capstone-Project/Capstone Project/notes/understandMore.md

-learn more about props and how they are implenmented into react.
+learn more about props and how they are implenmented into react..